 BTSC was founded in 1992 and was granted concession from the Bangkok Metropolitan Administration (BMA) on the same year which was a sole concession to BTSC for operating the Core BTS SkyTrain System for a period of 30 years from the first day of operation.
 BTSC completed the civil works for the Core BTS SkyTrain System and transferred the rights to the civil works to the BMA in 1999 as specified in the Concession Agreement.
 BTSC commenced commercial operation of the Core BTS SkyTrain System on 2 December 1999 and in May 2009 Krungthep Thanakom Co., Ltd. contracted BTSC to operate the Silom Line Extension Phase 1 which commenced its service on 15 May 2009.
 In November 2011, Krunthep Thanakom contracted BTSC to operate the Sukhumvit Line Extension which commenced its service on 15 August 2011.
-Moreover, on 3 May 2012, BTSC also signed a Long-Term O&M Agreement to operate the train and be responsible for the train repair and maintenance for the Green Line Extension which is under supervision of BMA for a period of 30 years from 2012 to 2042.
+Moreover, on 3 May 2012, BTSC also signed a Long-Term O&M Agreement to operate the train and be responsible for the train repair and maintenance for the extension line of Silom Line and Sukhumit Line which is under supervision of BMA for a period of 30 years from 2012 to 2042.
 This agreement also covers the Core BTS SkyTrain System after the Concession Expiry Date (4 December 2029) until 2 May 2042.
+On 1 August 2016, BTSC entered into a train operation and maintenance service contract with